Imrnkhan/Portfolio_me/content/hero/index.md

 An aspiring software engineer with the ability to grow as an individual and learn in the surrounding of talented people.

-I am always open for discussions.at [LInkedin](https://www.linkedin.com/in/roopshree-udaiwal-2831031b5/).
+I am always open for discussions @[LInkedin](https://www.linkedin.com/in/roopshree-udaiwal-2831031b5/).